-South Staffordshire District Council ('the Council') is committed to complying with data protection legislation.
+South Staffordshire District Council ('the council') is committed to complying with data protection legislation.
 This includes the UK version of the General Data Protection Regulation 2016, the Data Protection Act 2018 and the Privacy and Electronic Communication Regulations 2003.

-This policy sets out the Council's approach (primarily through its employees and members) to the handling of personal data.
+This policy sets out the council's approach (primarily through its employees and members) to the handling of personal data.

-As a Council we recognise that the correct and lawful treatment of people's personal data will maintain their confidence in us and will provide for successful operations.
+As a council we recognise that the correct and lawful treatment of people's personal data will maintain their confidence in us and will provide for successful operations.

-Protecting the personal data of individuals is something that the Council takes extremely seriously.
-The Council is potentially exposed to substantial (£17 million or 4% of its annual revenue/turnover - whichever is greater) fines depending on the nature and severity of the infringement for failure to comply with data protection legislation.
+Protecting the personal data of individuals is something that the council takes extremely seriously.
+The council is potentially exposed to substantial fines depending on the nature and severity of the infringement for failure to comply with data protection legislation.
+It is of particular importance now that data is stored electronically and available to officers who are homeworking as part of our new ways of working.

-Anyone who processes personal data on behalf of the Council such as employees, members, contractors and suppliers must comply with this policy.
+Anyone who processes personal data on behalf of the council such as employees, members, contractors and suppliers must comply with this policy.
 For ease of reading the above categories will be referred to simply as 'employees' in the rest of this policy.

 Compliance with this policy is mandatory.
-Related policies and procedures/guidelines are available to assist employees in complying with legislation.
+Related policies and procedures/guidelines are available to assist employees in complying with legislation including a Document Retention Policy.

-Any breach of this policy or the related policies and procedures/guidelines may result in disciplinary action, termination of contracts or action under the Council's Code of Conduct
+Any breach of this policy or the related policies and procedures/guidelines may result in disciplinary action, termination of contracts or action under the council's Code of Conduct.

-This policy applies to all personal data the Council processes regardless of the media on which that data is stored.
+This policy applies to all personal data the council processes regardless of the media on which that data is stored.